 If you just noticed that your pond now has a million little koi fry swimming around then skip down to the feeding section but if you haven’t bred koi yet and need an introduction then read on.
 Spawning typically occurs in the early summer months and is very water temperature dependent – 68 degrees F is the minimum for spawning .
 Your adult koi will have to be sexually mature to engage in successful mating and this typically occurs at age 2 for males and at age 3 for females.
 Keep in mind when you are selecting the parents that the larger the female, the more eggs she can produce.
+If you are wondering about how to tell the sex of your koi, there are different approaches to this such as looking at pectoral fin shape and size but the tried and true method is to inspect the underside of your koi.
+If there is one vent (slit) then you have a male, if you have two vents (slits) then you have a female.
 Usually spawning activity, and the behaviors associated with it, will take place in the early morning and may only last 30 minutes.
 The whole process is a bit rough as the male needs to physically stimulate the eggs to be released by nudging the female’s belly.
 After eggs are released, the male fertilizes them by releasing sperm.

 If you plan on having a dedicated spawning tank you will most certainly want breeding material.
 This is simply material that offers surface area for the eggs to stick to.
 This could take the shape of aquatic plants, ropes, a “spawning brush” or a “spawning mop”.
 Most importantly it needs to be something that won’t be toxic in any way and has lots of surface area for eggs to attach.
 You will want to have plenty of breeding material for the eggs to attach to-maybe around 50 to 60 percent of the bottom of the spawning tank should be covered.
 The size of your spawning tank will depend on how many fish you plan on trying to get to reproduce.
 It should be something on the order of 1 to 2 feet deep and maybe 6 feet by 6 feet –some hobbyists have used inflatable kiddie pools with success.
 After eggs have been laid and adults removed from spawning tank you should see hatching around 4 days later.
 When you are satisfied with the density of hatched fish you can remove the breeding material.